WarrenPanDDDD/Week3-Assignment/README.md

 3. We can consider shorten the log messages to save gas.

-4. We can consider simplify the calculation of fibonacci number using _fibResult> we defined in (1).
+4. We can consider simplify the calculation of fibonacci number using _fibResult_ mapping we defined in (1).
 But this will make _fib()_ no longer a view function.